hindu-comm/weblogs/manasataramgini/2007/01/2007-01-31_worth-coming-back.md

 the larger kandUka prastha.
 I saw you strolling into to smaller kandUka prastha and headed downwards to meet you.
 With you were 4 others so we exchanged words in code as kApAlika-s do.”
-She said: “Yes indeed\!
+She said: “Yes indeed!
 The vAta is blowing with pitiless fury.
 Sorrow and joy are but two pans of the balance.
 The wielder of the thunderbolt holds it aloft.
 Today into one pan he has cast a weight tomorrow in another he shall.”